Does Rehab Work? What the Evidence Shows

 Long-Term Sobriety Treatments

-Cognitive Behavioral Therapy: talk therapy focused on helping clients analyze their behaviors and change how they respond to various situations.
+• Cognitive Behavioral Therapy: Talk therapy focused on helping clients identify patterns, challenge unhelpful beliefs, and change how they respond to triggers, cravings, and stress.

 Rehab Success Rates

-A popular question in the addiction space is, “what’s your success rate?”
-Many facilities do not report this number for a variety of factors.
+A popular question in the addiction space is: “What’s your success rate?”
+Many facilities do not report a single number, and that is often for legitimate reasons:

-1. it’s very difficult to track clients for months and years following treatment.
+1. It is very difficult to track clients for months and years following treatment.

-2. there is not global standard for success.
+2. There is no global standard for success.

-Thus, one facility may report 95% success because no clients had requested a second stay in their center, while another may report 65% success because they tracked clients for a year and drug tested them to confirm sobriety one-year post-treatment.
+One facility may report 95% success because no clients returned for a second stay.
+Another may report 65% success because they tracked clients for a year and confirmed outcomes more rigorously.
+Without understanding how success is defined, comparisons can be misleading.

 • “What treatments do you offer?”

-• “What level of certification/education do your clinicians have?”
+• “What level of certification or education do your clinicians have?”

 • “What are your facility’s accreditations?”

-• “How do uncover the root causes of addiction – and subsequently treat them?”
+• “How do you uncover the root causes of addiction and treat them?”

 Heroin & Opioid Rehab Success Rates

-MAT is not right for everyone, but it can be the difference between long-term sobriety and relapse for many.
-To better understand if you or your loved one should begin this type of treatment, contact the addiction specialists at The Hope House for a personalized assessment.
+MAT is not right for everyone, but it can be the difference between repeated relapse and long-term stability for many.
+To better understand whether MAT fits your situation, contact the addiction specialists at The Hope House for a personalized assessment.

 Alcohol Rehab Success Rates

-If you are concerned your loved one may have relapsed, we’ve outlined signs of alcoholism, and our addiction specialists can walk you through next steps over the phone.
+If you are concerned your loved one may have relapsed, we have outlined signs of alcoholism, and our addiction specialists can talk you through next steps over the phone.

 Cocaine Rehab Success Rates